hipe/tmx/beauty_salon/doc/issues/028-name-conventions-for-functions-and-methods.md

   with some irreversable internal side-effects that make this method not idempotent (but perhaps yet idempotent).

+  `flush_to_` is an interesting portmanteau - this has all the semantics of `to_` (see) except that it irreversably mutates the receiver, rendering it effectively useless. in some cases we can think of this as "changing the class" of an object (e.g to refine it to a more specific class).

+  (this may also be used to pretend we are dealing with immutable data: we might mutate and result in self but pretend we are dup-mutating. because `flush` is in the method name we can be assured that the "old self" will no longer be used with its old meaning [mt].)

 + `init_` has at least two distinct meanings: 1) as `init` it is a specialized initializer when it is not practical or possible to use `initialize` (e.g a `dup`ed object that gets initialized by a